 This isn’t entirely surprising: sushi is one of Japan’s most recognisable cultural exports.
 But there is a lot more to Japanese cuisine.

 Firstly, the sushi you may be familiar with in the UK is just the tip of the iceberg.
-While many associate sushi with raw fish, traditional sushi also incorporates vegetarian options.
+While many people associate sushi with raw fish this is in fact inaccurate and traditional sushi also incorporates plenty of vegetarian options.

 As sushi has spread across the globe, countries have adapted it to their local tastes, so it’s not unusual to find cooked meat and seafood at less traditional establishments.